Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 		To connect to an instance by using the Amazon EC2 serial console, the account must be authorized in the Amazon EC2 account settings.

 +	####	Optimizing instance costs
+	Finally, as we manage our instances, we must optimize them for costs to keep our computing budget as low as possible.
+	Optimizing instance costs has four pillars.
+These pillars are: